mdruker/feeds/README.md

 ## Overview

-This powers two Highline feeds and an Only Links.
+This powers two Highline feeds and an Only Links feed.
 The app is deployed on fly.io on one server with a separate MySQL database.

 Feeds are published/unpublished with the scripts configured in `package.json`, e.g. `yarn publishStaging`.